Semantic AI search system using OpenAI and PostgreSQL vector extension

 filtered_content."contentId",

-1 - (filtered_content.embedding <=> query_embedding) as similarity
+1 - (filtered_content.embedding <=> query_embedding) AS similarity

 FROM filtered_content